 - The transition of treatment outside of a hospital-setting in the late 1950s.

 - The expansion of the profession into the management of orthopeadics and cardiopulmonary disorders from 1967 to 1976.

 - The introduction of devices such as electrical stimulators from the 1980s through advancements in healthcare technology.

 Physiotherapy has rapidly evolved over the last few decades, establishing itself as central to improving a plethora of conditions associated with different systems of the body, including neurological, neuromusculoskeletal, cardiovascular and respiratory.

 Taking a whole-person approach to health and wellbeing, including the patient’s general lifestyle, at its core is the patient’s involvement in their own care, through education, awareness, empowerment and participation in their own treatment.

 The field continues to rapidly evolve and advance through new technology, further scientific research and a growing diversity of specialisms.
 As such, make sure to choose a physiotherapy clinic in Sheffield that is wholeheartedly dedicated to being the best in class.

 Here at Katie Bell Physiotherapy & Wellness we are constantly taking things to the next level through assembling an expert team of highly qualified physiotherapists.
-Book your free physiotherapy consultation today.
+Book your complimentary physiotherapy consultation today.